 This seems pretty obvious, but it still doesn’t happen as often as it should.
-No one wants to be referred to as “Sir” or “Ma’am” (or worse yet, “Madam.”)
-Being professional and being friendly are not mutually exclusive.
+No one wants to hear “Sir” or “Ma’am” (or worse yet, “Madam”).

 3. Lead with Positive Language and Reaction

 It’s all about how you say things.
-Even if you’re tasked with delivering bad news, there is a way to sugar coat it for consumers.
+Even if you’re delivering bad news, there is a way to sugar coat it for consumers.
 If you’re levelheaded and serious, they will calm down as well.

 Rather than saying, “we don’t have that part/product right now,” turn it into a productive solution.
 Instead say: “It will be available next week.
 What is the best way to contact you once it arrives?”

 The customer wants to change her service package, but you can’t make the change until tomorrow.
 Your initial response is to give the customer the facts: “I can’t change this today.
 I won’t be able to do it until tomorrow.”

-Instead, take a quick moment to get rid of the negative words (can’t, won’t) and instead, tell the customer what you can do.
+Take a quick moment to get rid of the negative words (can’t, won’t) and instead, tell the customer what you can do.